-WILL BE FOR...WHO WALK IN THAT WAY - That is, this way is such for them in such a manner that no corrupted and ungodly and foreign person walks on it, but it shall be for them, that is, it will not be without traffic, but many godly people will be walking on it.
+shall belong....who walk on the way - That is, this way is such for them in such a manner that no corrupted and ungodly and foreign person walks on it, but it shall be for them, that is, it will not be without traffic, but many godly people will be walking on it.
 It is not to be doubted that these are the hearers and doers of the Word.
 (Luther)

-FOOLS WILL NOT GO ABOUT ON IT - The Hebrew is unclear.
+fools...shall not go stray The Hebrew is unclear.
 It appears to say, "That even the fools may not go astray there."
 They who are regarded as simpletons and fools in the eyes of the world are properly called fools, just as the Word, too, is a word of foolishness.
 Therefore he says that those who are fools before the world but wise in faith walk on the way.
 (Luther)